besquared/poolish/README.md

 The main goals are:

 1. Variable length pages
-2. High hit rate efficiency
+2. Operation in highly concurrent environments
-3. Support for hundreds of concurrent threads
+3. Support for OLAP workloads with semi-frequent updates

 The system uses several strategies, described in detail in the papers above, and summarized as: